jhpyle/docassemble/_docs/docker.md

 **docassemble**.
 The beginning slash and the trailing slash are both necessary.

+Setting `DAEXPOSEWEBSOCKETS` to `true` means that the websockets server running inside the container will expose port 5000 to the external IP address rather than port 5000 of 127.0.0.1, so that the web server on the host can act as a proxy server for it.

 Now, let's download, install, and run **docassemble**.

 {% highlight bash %}
-docker run --env-file=env.list -d -p 8080:80 jhpyle/docassemble
+docker run --env-file=env.list -d -p 8000:80 -p 5000:5000 jhpyle/docassemble
 {% endhighlight %}

-The option `-p 8080:80` means that port 8080 on the Ubuntu machine will be mapped to port 80 within the [Docker] container.
+The option `-p 8000:80` means that port 8000 on the Ubuntu machine will be mapped to port 80 within the [Docker] container.
+The option `-p 5000:5000` means that the web sockets port of the container should be accessible from the host, so that the web server on the host can tunnel traffic to it directly.

 Now that **docassemble** is running, let's configure [Apache] on the Ubuntu machine to forward requests to **docassemble**.
 Edit the HTTPS